Ten reasons we love WordPress site development

 2. It’s customisable and extendable

 Not only can themes be easily customised, but the structure of a WordPress site means that types and taxonomies can be created to suit any content approach.
 We’ve built sites where articles need to be listed at three different levels of categorisation and also be tagged so that users can search for pieces in whatever way they want.
 WordPress makes this kind of user interface easy.
 “Yes!” in the immortal words of Alan Partridge “it’s an extender!”
 WordPress is a simple, elegant piece of software that can be put to an infinite number of uses in the hands of skilled developers.
 You can create anything from a microsite to a huge eCommerce platform within the software.
+To get a better idea of the types of site you can create, take a look at these types of website design.

 3. It’s easy* to integrate third-party software